Building a Survival Group: What Preppers Must Know before They Get Started

 • Knowledgeable of wilderness survival: This is not the time for someone to get bit by a snake or wipe their butt with poison ivy because they have no experience in the wild!

-Your bug-out team – the ones you actually head out with – should be small.
+Your bug-out team – the ones you head out with – should be small.
 However, it is smart for several small teams to plan to meet up at the bug out location.

 Survival Community Team

 In contrast to the bug out team, the survival community can be large.
-These are the people you will actually meet up with at the bug out location.
+These are the people you will meet up with at the bug out location.

 Choosing Members for Your Survival Community

 Ideally, each member of your survival community should have a skill to contribute.
-This doesn’t mean that kids and other “non-skilled” members should be prohibited from joining.
+This doesn’t mean kids and other “non-skilled” members should be prohibited from joining.
 They can contribute by doing non-skilled tasks like cleaning up and weeding the garden.

 What would you do, for example, if the only person with medical skills doesn’t arrive???